apache/felix-atomos/atomos.examples/SUBSTRATE.md

 `./mvnw clean install -Pjava8 -Pequinox`

+To use the Felix Framework use `-Pfelix` instead of `-Pequinox`

 Note that `install` target must be used so that Atomos is installed into your local m2 repository.
 This still requires Java 11 to be used to build but the result allows the `atomos.framework` JAR to be used on Java 8.
 Next you must switch to a Java installation of Graal with the Substrate native-image tools installed and then run the maven builds for the substrate example projects:

 This will create a `target/atomos` executable in each substrate example project.
 If you launch `atomos` it will give you a gogo `g!` prompt to run gogo commands.
 Also included in this example is a version of the Felix web console.
 The web console can be access with http://localhost:8080/system/console/bundles and the id/password is admin/admin.

-For the Felix and Equinox example a directory `target/atomos_lib/` is created.
+For the lib example a directory `target/atomos_lib/` is created.
 This contains all the original bundle JARs that got compiled into the native image `atomos`.
 In order to launch the native `atomos` you must be in the directory containing both `atomos` and the `atomos_lib/` folder.
 This is a simple way for Atomos to discover the available bundles and load additional bundle entries at runtime.

 Alternatively a substrate image can be created that does not rely on the directory `target/atomos_lib/` to discover the bundles.
 Instead the bundle entry resources can be placed in an `atomos/` folder which is placed on the classpath during native image compilation.
 The resources from the `atomos/` folder can then be included in the native image.
 The `atomos/` folder has a file `bundles.index` that contains information for Atomos to discover the bundles and their entries that are included in the native image.
 In order to use this approach effectively Atomos needs a maven plugin to assist in the generation of the Atomos `bundles.index`.